E-Commerce Tools

 The Ultimate Guide to E-Commerce Profit Margins

-Understanding the difference between gross margin, net margin, and markup is the foundation of any scalable e-commerce business.
+Understanding the exact difference between gross margin, net margin, and markup is the foundation of any scalable e-commerce business.
 While they all utilize the same foundational revenue data, they offer vastly different perspectives on the sustainability of your pricing strategy.
+Our free Advanced Profit Margin Calculator is designed specifically for online sellers utilizing platforms like Shopify, WooCommerce, and Amazon FBA to discover their true bottom line.

 Gross Margin represents the percentage of total sales revenue retained after incurring the direct, baseline costs associated with acquiring or manufacturing the product.
-It tells you if your core unit economics work.
+It tells you if your core unit economics work before marketing and logistics.

 Gross Margin = ((Selling Price - Product Cost) / Selling Price) × 100

 Net Margin is the true north metric.
 It reveals exactly what is left over after all variable expenses are deducted.
-This includes flat-rate shipping costs, 3PL fulfillment fees (pick and pack), Customer Acquisition Cost (CAC/Ad Spend), and those insidious payment gateway fees (like Stripe's standard 2.9% + 30¢).
+This includes flat-rate shipping costs, fulfillment fees, ad spend, and transaction fees.

 Net Margin = (Net Profit / Selling Price) × 100

 A common pitfall for new sellers is confusing Markups with Margins.
 Markup shows how much higher your selling price is than your pure product cost.
-A 100% markup on a $50 item gives you a $100 selling price.
+For instance, a 100% markup on a $50 item gives you a $100 selling price.
 However, your Margin in that scenario is 50%, not 100%.

 Markup = ((Selling Price - Product Cost) / Product Cost) × 100